RUC-MIALAB/ACPred-BMF/docs/source/index.rst

 ..
-PSAIA documentation master file, created by sphinx-quickstart on Fri Mar 11 10:42:27 2023.
+ACPred-BMF documentation master file, created by sphinx-quickstart on Fri Mar 11 10:42:27 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 =================================================
-PSAIA Documentation
+ACPred-BMF Documentation
 =================================================

-PSAIA is a program to calculate PSAIA of proteins and then give a series of residue patchs which may contain binding sites of proteins.
+ACPred-BMF server is used for anticancer peptide(ACP) prediction.

 .. toctree::
    :maxdepth: 3
    :caption: Quick Start

-   quick_start/easy_install_PSAIA
+   quick_start/easy_install_ACPred-BMF
    quick_start/How_to_Read_the_results
-   quick_start/hands_on_PSAIA
+   quick_start/hands_on_ACPred-BMF

 .. toctree::
    :maxdepth: 2
-   :caption: Citing PSAIA
+   :caption: Citing ACPred-BMF

    CITATIONS